mamorett/cpm-ov-nf4/README.md

 ##  Overview

-The cpm-ov project is an open-source AI-powered image-to-text generation tool that leverages the int4 quantized version of [**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) model to generate text based on input images.
+The cpm-ov-nf4 project is an open-source AI-powered image-to-text generation tool that leverages the int4 quantized version of [**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) model to generate text based on input images.
 Running with int4 version would use lower GPU memory (about 9GB).
 MiniCPM-o is the latest series of end-side multimodal LLMs (MLLMs) ungraded from MiniCPM-V. The models can now take images, video, text, and audio as inputs and provide high-quality text and speech outputs in an end-to-end fashion.
 This script processes images using [2dameneko/MiniCPM-o-2_6-nf4](https://huggingface.co/2dameneko/MiniCPM-o-2_6-nf4) quantized model to generate text descriptions based on customizable prompts.
 It can handle both single images and directories, supporting various image formats including JPG, JPEG, PNG, BMP, and WebP.

 ---